sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 It lowers costs for society and increases knowledge.

 The Directive on Open Government demonstrates the value of documents created by public organizations and encourage their reuse.
-Similarly, to data and information, source code constitutes a vast, diverse and valuable pool of resources that can benefit the knowledge society.
+Similarly to data and information, source code constitutes a vast, diverse and valuable pool of resources that can benefit the knowledge society.
 Sharing will help maximize the growth potential of the digital economy, as communicated in the Digital Standards Guidance for "Work in the open by default".

 > Working in the open has many benefits, such as: increasing the transparency of services, increasing trust in government, creating an ecosystem that promotes innovation, increasing collaboration within and external to government...

-The goal of this strategy is to enable ESDC to share open source code using a process comparable to the one for its open data and information.
+The goal of this strategy is to enable ESDC to work in the open as well as share open source code using a process comparable to the one for its open data and information.

 ### Build a world class public service